top of page

 • Town life: Skiathos Town has narrow streets filled with shops, tavernas, and cafes.
 It’s lively yet retains a relaxed island atmosphere.

 • Outdoor activities: Hiking trails lead through pine forests to secluded beaches.
-Water sports like kayaking and snorkelling are popular.
+Water sports like kayaking and snorkeling are popular.

 • Local cuisine: Try fresh seafood dishes, Greek salads, and local wines.